 The docs.microsoft.com table of contents

-All products share a single table of contents on the docs site, which enables customers to see the context of the topic they are in.
-It also enables you to use the Filter control to find topics that you are looking for.
+Finance and Operations, Retail, and Talent all share a single table of contents on the docs site, which enables customers to see the context of the topic they are in.
+It also enables you to use the Filter control above the table of contents to find topics that you are looking for.

 1 Click Comments to get to the comments at the bottom of the page.